 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to document an estimated market value for the property at hand.
-The estimate of value at the bottom of the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueDepending on the individual situations of the buyer or seller, their level of urgency or a buyer's desire for that exact property, the closing price of a home can always be driven up or down.
+Combining information from all applicable approaches, the appraiser is then ready to state an estimated market value for the property in question.
+Note: While the appraised value is probably the strongest indication of what a house is worth, it may not be the price at which the property closes.
+There are always mitigating factors such as the seller's desire to get out of the property, urgency or 'bidding wars' that may adjust the final price up or down.
 But the appraised value is typically used as a guideline for lenders who don't want to loan a buyer more money than the property is actually worth.
-At the end of the day, an appraiser from Mountain High Appraisals, LLC will guarantee you get the most accurate property value, so you can make wise real estate decisions.
+Here's what it all boils down to, an appraiser from Mountain High Appraisals, LLC will help you attain the most accurate property value, so you can make profitable real estate decisions.